firebase/firebaseopensource.com/README.md

 ## TODO

+  * Send PRs to prominent repos to make sure they show up nicely
+  * Open source this repo
   * Real logos
   * Related projects section
   * Redirect firebase.github.io
-  * 404 page
-  * Real README
+  * Version controlled lists:
-  * Whitelist of non-Firebase projects to sync (stored in Github)
+    * Whitelist of non-Firebase projects to sync

-# Functions Config

-Must set `github.token` to a Github access token with public repo access.
+    * Blacklist of projects to never feature
+    * Projects that should be featued right now